-Professor Guttag currently heads the Computer Science and Artificial Intelligence Laboratory’s Data Driven Inference Group.
-Current research projects include prediction and reduction of adverse medical events, prediction of response to therapies, non-invasive monitoring and diagnosis using video.
+John Guttag is the Dugald C. Jackson Professor of Computer Science and Electrical Engineering at MIT.
+He leads the Computer Science and Artificial Intelligence Laboratory’s Data Driven Inference Group.
+The group uses advanced machine learning and computer vision to improve outcomes in medicine, finance, and sports.
+Current research projects include prediction and reduction of adverse medical events, matching patients to therapies and providers, and medical imaging.
 Professor Guttag has also done research, published, and lectured in the areas of sports analytics, financial analytics, software defined radios, software engineering, mechanical theorem proving, and hardware verification.

-From 1993 to 1998, Professor Guttag served as Associate Department Head for Computer Science of MIT's Electrical Engineering and Computer Science Department.
-From 1999 through 2004, Professor Guttag served as Head of that department.
+From January of 1999 through August of 2004, Professor Guttag served as Head of MIT’s Electrical Engineering and Computer Science Department.
+He served as Associate Department Head from Computer Science from 1993 to 1998.

 In recent years, Professor Guttag's classroom teaching has centered around helping students learn to apply computational modes of thought to frame problems and to guide the process of extracting useful information from data.
-His textbook on this topic, Introduction to Computation and Programming Using Python, with Application to Understanding Data, is used in online courses that have been taken by hundreds of thousands of students.
+His textbook on this topic, Introduction to Computation and Programming Using Python, with Application to Understanding Data, is used in online courses that have been taken by over a million students.

 In addition to his academic activities, Professor Guttag has extensive industrial experience.
 He is currently Chairman of the Board of Directors and Chief Scientist of HEALTH[at]SCALE Technologies and on the Board of Directors of Frontiir.